-Timothy Taylor is honoured to announce Ding Yi's first solo exhibition in London.
-Continuing his ongoing investigation, Appearance of Crosses, this show will present seven never-before seen paintings.
-As one of today's preeminent Chinese contemporary artists Ding Yi's work employs a distinctive language of mark- making to examine the function of abstract painting both as a personal form of expression and meditation, as well as a channel through which to consider the rapid socio-political developments of 20th century China.
+Following the successful exhibition at Timothy Taylor, London, Timothy Taylor, New York is pleased to announce Ding Yi's first solo exhibition in New York.
+Continuing his ongoing investigation, Appearance of Crosses, this exhibition will present 16 works on paper.
+As one of today's preeminent Chinese contemporary artists Ding Yi's work employs a distinctive language of mark-making to examine the function of abstract painting both as a personal form of expression and meditation, and as a channel to consider the rapid socio-political developments of 20th century China.

 The first Appearance of Crosses painting was created in 1988 and Ding Yi was considered a part of the important nationwide avant-garde movement of the time, 85 New Wave, as coined by curator and critic Gao Minglu.
 This was the first contemporary Art Movement that broke away from traditional Chinese aesthetics and represented progressive thought, and the historic importance of this specific moment in China would inevitably influence Ding Yi's work for decades to come.

-Ding Yi's international recognition continues to grow with recent solo exhibitions at Galerie Urs Meile, Switzerland, Ikon Gallery, United Kingdom, Karsten Greve, France/ Switzerland, Museo d'Arte Moderna de Bologna, Italy, and most recently, his inclusion in the 2016 edition of Art Basel Unlimited.
+Ding Yi's international recognition continues to grow, with recent solo exhibitions at Timothy Taylor, London, Museo d'Arte Moderna de Bologna, Italy, and recently, his inclusion in the 2016 edition of Art Basel Unlimited.
 Notable recent solo exhibitions in China have taken place at Hubei Museum of Art, Wuhan, Long Museum, Shanghai, Changsha City Museum, Changsha, and Minsheng Museum of Art, Shanghai.